Cloud and Data Security Industry

 Moving Forward: Telecommuting and Data Protection

-During the COVID-19 crisis, organizations are relying on SaaS applications like Google Workspace, Office 365 and Salesforce to help dispersed employees work as a united workforce.
+During the COVID-19 crisis, organizations are relying on SaaS applications like Google Workspace, Microsoft 365 and Salesforce to help dispersed employees work as a united workforce.
 Unfortunately, hackers never let a good crisis go to waste.

 The meteoric rise in the number of first-time telecommuters around the globe is a golden opportunity for hackers to target amateurs – who put data at risk, whether intentionally or not.
 And as we all know, platforms like Google, Microsoft and Salesforce do not protect data at the users’ end.
 In short, you are responsible for your SaaS data.